On behalf of the entire student body, thank you for your support and participation.

 Defining the memories the students shared with the committee about Dr. Robertson were such terms as professionalism, laughter and ambition; therefore, an annual 5K event, named as the Ties & Tennis Shoes Memorial Fun Run, seemed to playfully align with the mentality of Dr. Robertson, and showcase the playful, professional (ties), playful (tennis shoes), and driven (competitive endurance run) nature of Dr. Robertson to the community, especially to new students.

 The event would also serve to raise the necessary funds to endow the scholarship in Robertson’s name.
 The planning of this bottom-up memorial run was a considerable undertaking for the student-driven committee, as it required them to raise at least $50,000 to meet the endowment status, and begin to award scholarships to the students.
-However, Ms. Brittany Bateman, the 2014 chair for the committee and a current fourth-year pharmacy student, said: “The simple memory of Robertson was the only motivation the committee needed to never lose sight of the goal.”
+However, Dr. Brittany Bateman (’15), the initial chair for the inaugural planning committee, “The simple memory of Robertson was the only motivation the committee needed to never lose sight of the goal.”
 Bateman describes Robertson as, “one of those people that made you feel special after just interacting with him for a short few seconds.”

-In the opinion of Richard Ramirez, a second-year pharmacy student and this year’s committee co-chair, Dr. Robertson’s legacy is truly captured by the Ties & Tennis Shoes Memorial Run because it “brought together all the staff, faculty, and students, it was just unfortunate that Robertson was not there to see it.”
+In the opinion of Dr. Richard Ramirez (’17), the second committee’s co-chair, Dr. Robertson’s legacy is truly captured by the Ties & Tennis Shoes Memorial Run because it “brought together all the staff, faculty, and students, it was just unfortunate that Robertson was not there to see it.”
 While Ramirez was unable to meet Dr. Robertson, he feels certain about how special Robertson was to the students, mostly due to their support for and attendance at the first event.

-This year’s committee will build on top of what last year’s committee started, by collectively deciding to continue support for the memorial fund; by striving to become leaders of the pharmacy profession; and by creating a new fund to grant opportunities for students to participate in interprofessional educational experiences, taking part in an innovative model to help increase the effectiveness of the health care system in the United States by encouraging competent health care professionals into interprofessional collaboration.
+This year’s committee will build on top of what the past four years’ committees have started, by collectively deciding to continue support for the memorial fund; by striving to become leaders of the pharmacy profession; and by creating a new fund to grant opportunities for students to participate in interprofessional educational experiences, taking part in an innovative model to help increase the effectiveness of the health care system in the United States by encouraging competent health care professionals into interprofessional collaboration.
 White discussed that this decision was based on Robertson’s legacy of professionalism and his desire for students to be the best that they can be in the profession of pharmacy.

 Robertson’s appreciation of pride in his profession, his humanity, and his keen eye in recognizing the leaders of tomorrow within every student, has solidified his legacy as a revered individual, not only to the students in his classroom, but to the students in the classrooms of the present and the future.

-It has been more than two years since the passing of Dr. Robertson, a mentor and a dear friend.
+It has been more than five years since the passing of Dr. Robertson, a mentor and a dear friend.
 In his wake, he left colleagues, students, and future leaders proud to be in the pharmacy profession, and driven to honor his name.
-This year, the first Dr. James Robertson Jr. Memorial Scholarship was awarded to a Texas A&M Rangel College of Pharmacy student; ties and tennis shoes will be knotted; students will set themselves at another starting line of their lives; runners will race at the beat of another man’s heart; and the leaders of the future will rush through doors Dr. James Robertson Jr. helped open, ready to take their profession to new heights.
+We have been fortunate to award several scholarships in Dr. Robertson’s honor; to date, over $200,000 has been raised in his memory.
+This year, for the fifth year since his passing, another scholarship will be awarded, ties and tennis shoes will be knotted; students will set themselves at another starting line of their lives; runners will race at the beat of another man’s heart; and the leaders of the future will rush through doors Dr. James Robertson Jr. helped open, ready to take their profession to new heights.